Slave breeding in the United States: Personhood to thinghood

-Several factors coalesced to make the breeding of slaves a common practice by the end of the 18th century, chief among them the enactment of laws and practices that transformed the view of slaves from "personhood" into "thinghood".
-In this way, slaves could be bought and sold as chattel without presenting a challenge to the religious beliefs and social mores of the society at large.
-All rights were to the owner of the slave, with the slave having no rights of self-determination either to his or her own person, spouse, or children.
+Some experts suggest that there may have been several factors that coalesced to make the forced reproduction of enslaved people a common practice by the end of the 18th century, chief among them the enactment of laws and practices that transformed the view of enslaved people from "personhood" into "thinghood".
+In this way, enslaved people could be bought and sold as chattel without presenting a challenge to the religious beliefs and social mores of the society at large.
+All rights were to the enslaving owner, with the enslaved individual having no rights of self-determination either to their own person, spouse, or children.

-Slaveholders began to think that slavery was grounded in the Bible.
+Slaveholders began to assert that slavery was grounded in the Bible.
 This view was inspired in part by an interpretation of the Genesis passage "And he said, Cursed be Canaan; a servant of servants shall he be unto his brethren."
 (Genesis 9); Ham, son of Noah and father of Canaan, was deemed the antediluvian progenitor of the African people.
-Some whites used the Bible to justify the economic use of slave labor.
-The subjugation of slaves was taken as a natural right of the white slave owners.
-The second class position of the slave was not limited to his relationship with the slave master but was to be in relation to all whites.
-Slaves were considered subject to white persons.
+Some white people used the Bible to justify the economic use of slave labor.
+The subjugation of the enslaved person was taken as a natural right of the white enslavers.
+The second-class position of the enslaved person was not limited to the relationship with the enslaver but was to be in relation to all white people.
+Enslaved people were considered subject to white persons.